jgwentworth92/HouseofSpoons/Readme.txt

-For anyone that wants to test the functionality, you will need to run the website on an local server.
+For anyone that wants to test the functionality of the website, you will need to run the website on an local server.

 I recommend Express node.js web application framework HTTP server.